front/gutenberg-js/README.md

 ## Customize your Gutenberg

-Following the same logic, we've created the `customGutenberg` global object where you can set eveything that we made customizable on Gutenberg.
+Following the same logic, we've created the `customGutenberg` global object where you can set everything that we made customizable on Gutenberg.

 ```js
 window.customGutenberg = { ... };